 Where Can You Trade Crypto Options?

-Top platforms for options trading:
+Top platforms for crypto options trading include:

-- Pi42 (INR-based options launching soon)
+- Pi42 (INR-based options)

 - Deribit